 Acne in teens is mainly acne vulgaris (“common acne”).
-This kind of acne appears on the face and upper body (including the neck, back, chest, and shoulders).
+This kind of acne appears on the face and upper body (including the neck, acne on back, female chest acne, and shoulders).

 Teen acne is often caused by excess oil production of the sebaceous glands.
 The oil (sebum) usually helps keep your skin and hair moisturized.
 However, when you’re a teenager, and your hormones are all over the place, your skin can produce excess oil.
 The buildup of oil and dead skin cells can clog your pores, and bacteria can grow.
 Bacteria in your pores can cause irritation, causing acne.